-The local development plan newsletter, found on the Council's website, will include details of all upcoming public consultation events.
+The local development plan newsletter, which is on the Council's website, will include details of all upcoming public consultation events.
 This will also be emailed directly to interested parties.
-The planning service will raise awareness of public consultations by advertising on social media (facebook and twitter).
+The planning service will raise awareness of public consultations by advertising on social media (facebook and X (formerly twitter)) throughout consultation events.
 Key stakeholders and those on our mailing list will be informed directly by email, or letter if sought instead.
 Anybody can be added to our mailing list or subscribe to our newsletter upon request by contacting:

-ldp@aberdeencity.gov.uk
+LDP@aberdeencity.gov.uk